icra/uct-icra-model/README.md

 ## next call george ekama
   - discuss with lluís corominas EBPR.
-  - pH effect on chemical P removal.
+  - discuss pH effect on chemical P removal.

 ## Lluís B. tasks (ordered by priority)
-  - [done]  add check for exported URL above 2k characters.
   - [model] add a.prac as new input for denitrification.
   - [model] refactor plant model into its own repository.
-  - [model] take out balances code from technologies and calculate after processes.
+  - [model] take out balances code from technologies and calculate after processes (pst+as+cpr+nit+dn).

 ## Future / new functionality to be added
   - energy consumption module.